Stuycs-K/project03-final-10-yeq/DEVLOG.md

 The resolution of the file can be easily changed with one number and the number of iterations can also be easily adjusted

 ### 2024-01-10 - Brief description
+added plans going forward and working on implementing forking and shared memory.